Olivia Cole (poet)

 Olivia Cole (born 1981) is a British poet.

 Biography

 Cole was born and raised in Kent, and read English at Christ Church, Oxford.

 After being a winner of the 2003 Eric Gregory Award, Cole quickly made her mark as a poet.
 In 2006, she appeared on the BBC documentary, Betjeman & Me: Griff Rhys Jones.

 Her first collection, Restricted View was published in 2009.

-Cole also works as a journalist in London and has written for The Spectator, the Financial Times and the London Evening Standard.
+Cole also works as a journalist in London and has written for The Spectator, the Financial Times, the London Evening Standard and The New Statesman.